datkat21/Pluto-TS-DevEnv/README.md

 ```

 1. Open VS Code to this repository using Remote - WSL or Open Folder.

-   - Open a terminal and run `bun start`.
+     - Open a terminal and run `bun install`.
+     - Once it's done, run `bun start`.

 2. Install and run the _Pluview_ app from the Pluto App Store

+3. Expand the `src/apps` folder in your code editor and start coding

-3. You should find your app(s) in the Pluview item in the tray.
+4. You should find your app(s) in the Pluview item in the tray.